Modeling the Impact of Communication and Human Uncertainties on Runway Capacity in Terminal Airspace: Automated Terminal Operation Simulation

 \subsection{Monte Carlo Analysis}

 In this second case study, we apply the inverse optimal planning framework to evaluate runway capacity metrics under the more realistic and future-oriented terminal airspace management setting.
 This case study reflects a more realistic and future-facing scenario, where terminal-area arrival trajectories are generated through an optimization-based imitation learning approach.
 Similar to the first case study, we present three contour plots, total runway throughput, downwind immediate turn fraction, average downwind holding distance, evaluated across different configurations of arrival demands and varying levels of communication signal availability.
 Unlike the first case study, we use downwind holding distance instead of time in seconds, as the inverse optimal planning algorithm is inherently distance-based.
 Finally, arrival aircraft are assumed to be RPAS conducting efficient automated final approach.
+Consistent with the RPAS/CPDLC configuration introduced in \Cref{subsec: case1-mc}, communication uncertainty in this case study is incorporated through the signal availability $P_A$ and the one-way latency $\varepsilon$ only; the message transaction time is effectively negligible ($\tau_{msg} < dt = 0.1$~s) because digital datalink messages are assumed to be transmitted within a single simulation tick.
+Operationally, this means that whenever the planner is invoked at a given time step, the link is checked for availability (a Bernoulli draw with probability $P_A$): if the link is available, the advisory is delivered after the latency $\varepsilon$, otherwise the planner waits one tick and re-checks.
+Transaction-time variability and continuity (which were the dominant communication-uncertainty drivers in the voice-based scenario of \Cref{sec: case1}) therefore contribute negligibly here, by design, since this case study targets the future automated regime in which datalink, rather than voice, is the primary mode of pilot-controller communication.

 The runway throughput contours (\Cref{fig: case2-throughput}) show consistency across various communication signal availability levels, highlighting the advantage of RPAS with near-instantaneous message transactions and continuous trajectory re-evaluation after the turn advisory point.
 This robustness suggests that even under degraded signal conditions, the system can maintain efficient gap-filling behavior and high utilization of runway capacity.